padrinoDB/Rpadrino/README.md

 ```

 The next step is to identify the models we are interested in building.
-At the moment, there is no functionality to do that - you’ll just have
-to explore the *Metadata* table on your own.
-There are accessor
-functions that allow you to extract metadata columns from the `pdb`
+There are accessor functions that allow you to extract metadata columns
-object, which may be helpful.
-See `?pdb_species_accepted` for a list of
+from the `pdb` object, which may be helpful in this step.
+See
+`?pdb_species_accepted` for a list of those.
-those.

 Once, we’ve identified the model(s) we want, we can build a list of
 [`proto_ipm`’s](https://levisc8.github.io/ipmr/articles/proto-ipms.html).